 Vermont law (10 V.S.A.
 Chapter 43) requires a permit, or dam order, for construction, alteration or removal of dams (including lagoons, off-stream and "dug ponds") impounding more than 500,000 cubic feet of any liquid.
 The volume of liquid includes any accumulated sediments, as measured to the top of the non-overflow part of the structure, i.e., including freeboard.
 Permitting for non-hydroelectric dams is administered by the Dam Safety Section.
-Hydroelectric dams are regulated by the Vermont Public Service Board which may be contacted for more information.
+Hydroelectric dams are regulated by the Vermont Public Utilities Commission which may be contacted for more information.

 Review of a dam order application will consider two broad issue areas of the public good and may include conditions to address these and other issues: